British Rail Class 37

 The British Rail Class 37 is a diesel–electric locomotive.
 Also known as the English Electric Type 3, the class was ordered as part of the British Rail modernisation plan.
-They were numbered in two series, D6600–D6608 and D6700–D6999.
+They were originally numbered in two series, D6600–D6608 and D6700–D6999.

 Built in the early 1960s, the Class 37 became a familiar sight on many parts of the British Rail network, in particular forming the main motive power for InterCity services in East Anglia and within Scotland.
 They also performed well on secondary and inter-regional services for many years.
 Many are still in use today on freight, maintenance, and empty stock movement duties.
 The Class 37s are known to some railway enthusiasts as "tractors", a nickname given due to the similarities between the sound of the Class 37's engine and that of a tractor.

 Description

 Background

-As part of the large scale dieselisation brought about by the British Rail modernisation plan a need was identified for a number of type 3 locomotives with a power output of 1500 hp to 1999 hp.
-English Electric had already been successful with orders for type 1 and type 4 diesels, and had produced locomotives of similar power for railways in East Africa.
+As part of the mass dieselisation brought about by the British Rail modernisation plan a need was identified for a number of type 3 locomotives with a power output of 1500 hp to 1999 hp.
+English Electric had already been successful with orders for type 1 and type 4 diesels and had produced locomotives of similar power for railways in East Africa.
 A design based on the exported locomotives was put forward and accepted.
 The design was for a general purpose locomotive and initially found service in British Rail's Eastern Region.